ndg24/math-genius-ai/README.md

 ## Features

-- AI-powered math problem solving with accuracy exceeding 90%.
+- AI-powered math problem-solving with accuracy exceeding 90%.
 - Utilization of advanced neural network architectures: LSTM, BERT, RNN, and Transformer.
 - Comprehensive coverage of elementary and middle school mathematics.
 - Experimentation with cutting-edge AI models to achieve exceptional performance.